about.

 While Matthew-John loves composing for a wide array of genres under the contemporary classical umbrella, including solo and chamber works, as well as large orchestral works, they have a particular affinity towards creating works that combine music and theatre in non-traditional ways, those which create a more immersive experience for the audience of the 21st century.
 In the age of iPhones, what can classical music offer to capture the interests of the common concert goer?
 For Matthew-John, the answer lies in combining music and theatre.

 Music plus theatre does need to create only opera or Broadway-style musical theatre.
 Matthew-John is working in a third space, referred to as music theatre, which combines elements of music and theatre into pieces that can’t be fit easily into the category of an opera or a Broadway-style musical theatre work.
 What if, for example, a performer was to act throughout a performance on their instrument, but never sang?
 In a work like this, deemed instrumental theatre, Matthew-John works with the performer to create a story or a character, of which the music is only one component.
 These works are not meant to be played without their prescribed actions, as these actions are placed on the same level as the music.
-One recent example can be viewed/heard in Matthew-John’s music video for a solo bass clarinet doubling as an actor, here.
+One recent example can be viewed/heard in Matthew-John’s music video for a solo bass clarinet doubling as an actor, called Abstraction.

 There are other composers who work within a similar realm.
 However, where Matthew-John differs is in the creation of the scores.
 Throughout the history of western classical music, scores have generally been getting more precise as we progress away from the Middle Ages, towards modern day.
 Matthew-John feels that the time is right to go a step further and add another layer to music notation.
 In their works of music theatre, Matthew-John plans the movement, expression, costuming, etc., and writes these details in the score.
-In a traditional opera, little to no direction is provided by the composer, but Matthew-John takes on another level of responsibility and goes beyond the role of mere composer, doing things that a dramaturge or director might ordinarily do.
+In a traditional opera, little to no direction is typically provided by the composer, but Matthew-John takes on another level of responsibility and goes beyond the role of mere composer, doing things that a dramaturge or director might ordinarily do.

 In these works which reside around the fringes of concert music, opera, musical theatre, dance, and traditional theatre, Matthew-John often explores difficult topics such as mental illness.
 As someone living with an unfortunate cocktail of mental illness diagnoses, Matthew-John feels a certain amount of duty to open the dialogue in the concert hall around these issues because of having the privilege of an artistic voice.